AmaaniGoose/amaanigoose.github.io/index.md

 **Microsoft**
 Learned penetration testing tools and techniques like Wireshark and Metasploit.
 Applied python in cybersecurity.
 Final project based on protecting critical infrastructure against attacks similar to Stuxnet.

+4. **Communication and Collaboration Intern** : (January 2023 - Present)
+**Ciena**
+Responsible for performing Microsoft SAAS infrastructure related tasks end to end with best-in-class tools and technologies.
+Involved in managing various M365 services like Exchange, SharePoint, Teams, etc with a solid focus on innovation, security, and automation.
+Worked on ideation on the best strategies and practices for communication and collaboration within Ciena IT.

 ## Skills